YaleDHLab/dhlab-site/_events/2019-01-16-pm-ux-hours.md

 teaser: >
   Have your project scaffolding and user-centered design questions answered during a drop-in Project Management and UX Office Hours.
 ---
+Have your project scaffolding and user-centered design questions answered during a special drop-in Office Hours.
 Are you curious about how to plan and manage a digital humanities project from start to finish?
 What steps are involved in moving from a research question towards project definition, user-centered design, and implementation?

-These office hours are a chance to learn methods for design thinking and discuss tools and exercises that are part of the project planning life cycle.
-Anu Paul (Digital Scholarship
+We'll tackle these questions and more.

+This Office Hours session is all about framing digital projects from start to finish.
+Along with answering questions, we'll look at tools and templates you might adopt for your own workflow.

+All are welcome to stop by with questions, whether you already have a project underway or are still in the early stages of conceptualizing your project.

-Project Manager) and Monica Ong Reed (DHLab User Experience Designer) will be available to answer questions.
+Organizers: Anu Paul (Digital Scholarship Project Manager) and Monica Ong Reed (DHLab User Experience Designer)